-The College monitors a range of Key Performance Indicators to measure its outcomes and impact and presents these to its Board.
-The KPIs are summarised below.
-A more detailed analysis of these indicators will take place later in the year following publication of SFC data for all colleges.
+The College monitors a range of Key Performance Indicators (KPIs) to measure its outcomes and impact and presents these to its Board.
+The unconfirmed KPIs for 2021/22 are summarised below.
+A more detailed analysis of these indicators will take place later in the year following publication of confirmed Scottish Funding Council (SFC) data for all colleges.

-• Operating a Break-even Budget
+Operating a Break-even Budget

-The College once again delivered on its break-even budget in 2020/21.
+Per the Adjusted Operating Position, the College once again delivered on its break-even budget in 2021/22.
 The College produces monthly cash flow forecasts both for submission to the Scottish Funding Council and for internal review.
 Management place great emphasis on these cash flow forecasts to ensure that the College has sufficient funds.
+The College has also invested in its reporting to management, increasing its emphasis on working to budget.